 3. Validate emotions while holding boundaries for behavior.
 Many children are shamed for having certain emotions that they must then learn to stuff or conceal to be accepted.
 Those stuffed emotions always cause trouble at some point, though.
 By accepting and validating your child’s emotions, you will help them feel seen and heard.
 All emotions are valid as they are part of the human experience.
 Learning to regulate those emotions so that they don’t dictate your behavior is a key life skill.
 Begin teaching your child how to regulate emotions early through tools like our Time-In ToolKit.

 As your child grows, you can also begin to teach them the same tools you are using to heal your inner child - meditation, self-compassion, mindfulness, affirmations, etc. This will help them to clear out their baggage early so that they don’t have to lug it around for years.
-By providing a safe haven at home and tools for healing the shame they encounter outside of home, you are greatly increasing their chances for a healthy and happy emotional life.
+By providing a safe haven at home and tools for healing the shame they encounter outside of the home, you are greatly increasing their chances for a healthy and happy emotional life.